Is the Koala Sampler the ultimate pocket-sized sampler for smartphones? Let’s have a deep dive into the application and see how it performs!

 Koala Sampler vs PO-33 KO?

 A question I often read about: is it PO-33 KO or Koala Sampler worth investing in?
-To be honest it is difficult to give a short answer as they are offering similar one hand.
+To be honest, it is difficult to give a short answer as they are offering similar ones.
 Yet, two completely different instruments.

 Pocket Operator 33 KO is a budget pocket sampler with physical buttons.
-Therefore it is like an instrument you can use the play melodies and record easy beats on the go.
+Therefore, it is like an instrument you can use to play melodies and record easy beats on the go.

-After having both for a year now, I personally love sketching basic beats on my PO-33 KO and the keyboard module is currently smoother.
-I play all the melodies with it, and I love using the Koala Sampler as the sampler hooked with PO-33.
+After having both for a year now, I personally love sketching basic beats on my PO-33 KO, and the keyboard module is currently smoother.
+I play all the melodies with it, and I love using the Koala Sampler as the sampler hooked up to the PO-33.

 Koala Sampler synced with Pocket Operator